Skip to main content

 The American Cancer Society medical and editorial content team

-Biopsy (BY-op-see): taking out a tiny piece of tissue to see if there are cancer cells in it
+Biopsy (BY-op-see): Taking out tiny pieces of tissue to see if they contain cancer cells.

-Cystoscopy (sis-TAH-scuh-pee): a procedure use to look at the inside of the bladder with a thin, lighted tube called a cystoscope (sis-TOE-scope)
+Cystoscopy (sis-TAH-scuh-pee): A procedure to look at the inside of the bladder with a thin, lighted tube called a cystoscope (SIS-tah-scope).

-Lymph nodes (limf nodes): small bean-shaped parts of the immune system found all over the body and connected by lymph vessels; also called lymph glands.
+Lymph nodes (limf nodes): Small bean-sized parts of the immune system found all over the body and connected by lymph vessels.

-Metastasis (meh-TAS-tuh-sis): cancer cells that have spread from where they started to other places in the body
+Metastasis (meh-TAS-tuh-sis): The spread of cancer cells from where they started to other places in the body.

 We have a lot more information for you.
 You can find it online at www.cancer.org.
 Or, you can call our toll-free number at 1-800-227-2345 to talk to one of our cancer information specialists.